ppapasaikas/ECCB2018_SC/Tutorial.md

 ### Transcript Capture efficiency
 Capture efficiency is the proportion of transcript molecules present in a cell that are detected in the final cell library.
-Capture efficiency varies widely among different SC RNA seq platforms and can be anywhere between x and y %.
+Capture efficiency varies widely among different SC RNA seq platforms.
 Capture efficiency can also vary among different cells within a single experiment (e.g because of RNA degradation, incomplete cell lysis etc).
 For a given gene the probability of detection is (obviously) a function of its level of expression: